Bill Burlison: Biography

-Burlison, the son of John Ivy "J.I." and Lillie (née Marler) Burlison, was born and died in Wardell, Missouri.
-He attended Southeast Missouri State University and earned his law degree from the University of Missouri.
+Bill D. Burlison (as he was known in public life), the son of John Ivy "J.I." and Lillie (née Marler) Burlison, was born in Wardell, Missouri, on March 15, 1931.
+He graduated from Southeast Missouri State University, where he was student body president in 1952, and earned his law degree from the University of Missouri.
+He ultimately earned seven academic degrees in his lifetime.

 Burlison was admitted to practice law in the District of Columbia, Maryland, and Missouri courts.
 He served in the United States Marine Corps.
-Burlison was a Democrat.
-He represented Missouri as a member of the U. S. Congress starting with the Ninety-first United States Congress in 1969 until he was defeated in a bid for a seventh-term by Bill Emerson in 1980.
+A Democrat, Burlison represented Missouri as a member of the U.S. House of Representatives in the 91st through the 96th Congresses, serving in the 10th district from 1969 to 1981.
+He was defeated in a bid for a seventh term by Republican Bill Emerson in 1980.

-He moved to Maryland shortly after his congressional defeat.
-Burlison was an unsuccessful candidate for the Maryland House of Delegates in 1986 and 1990.
-He was elected to the County Council of Anne Arundel County, Maryland County Council in 1998 and re-elected to a second and final term in 2002.
-Four months after entering the race for Congress in the 3rd District in the 2006 election, he withdrew his candidacy on November 3, 2005.
+Moving to Maryland shortly after his congressional defeat, Burlison was an unsuccessful candidate for the Maryland House of Delegates in 1986 and 1990.
+He was elected to the County Council of Anne Arundel County, Maryland in 1998 and re-elected to a second and final term in 2002.
+In 2005 he entered the race in Maryland's 3rd congressional district in the 2006 election, but withdrew his candidacy after four months.

-After Burlison returned to his native Missouri, he settled in Advance, Missouri, he ran for election to the 159th Missouri legislative district in 2008 and 2010.
+Burlison returned to his native state and settled in Advance, Missouri, where he ran for election to the 159th state legislative district in 2008 and 2010.
 He lost overwhelmingly both times to Billy Pat Wright.
-Campaign literature states that he was Southeast Missouri State University student body president in 1952, was a veteran Marine, and was the only person in the country with 7 academic degrees.
 Burlison moved to his birthplace of Wardell, Missouri, to run for the 149th district in 2014 as state representative Steve Hodges was facing a term limit.
 He lost to Republican Don Rone, 2,770 (42.15%) to 3,802 (57.85%).

-On February 23, 2016, he filed to run for the Missouri Senate against incumbent Republican Doug Libla, and was unopposed in the Democratic primary.
-On November 8, 2016, Libla won re-election with 69.35% of the vote.
+In 2016, at age 85, Burlison filed to run for the Missouri Senate against incumbent Republican Doug Libla and was unopposed in the Democratic primary.
+Libla won re-election with 69.35% of the vote.

 Burlison married Barbara Humphreys in 1955; they had three children and divorced in 1983.
-He married Michal Sue Mickey Prosser in 1995 and they remained married until his death.
+He married Michal Sue (Mickey) Prosser in 1995 and they remained married until his death.

-Burlison died on March 17, 2019, at age 88.
+Burlison died on March 17, 2019, in his native Wardell, Missouri, two days after his 88th birthday.